tesseract-ocr/tessdoc/tess3/Training-Tesseract-3.03–3.05.md

 training/set_unicharset_properties -U input_unicharset -O output_unicharset --script_dir=training/langdata
 ```

-`--script-dir` should point to a directory containing the relevant .unicharset file(s) for your training character set.
+`--script_dir` should point to a directory containing the relevant .unicharset file(s) for your training character set.
 These can be downloaded from [https://github.com/tesseract-ocr/langdata](https://github.com/tesseract-ocr/langdata)).

 After running `unicharset_extractor` and `set_unicharset_properties`, you should get a `unicharset` file with all the fields set to the right values, like in this [example](#an-example-of-the-unicharset-file).